February 6th, 2018 |

 In my interviews as a business consultant with senior executives at 19 high-performing companies, it became evident there’s a mindset that drives high performance and transcends an organization’s age, geographic location, industry and size.

-Executives at widely admired companies such as Marriott, The Container Store, Ernst & Young, Sony, Herman Miller, Nucor and Southwest Airlines, as well as CEOs of successful small and midsize companies place a premium on ensuring that employees understand and support the organization’s mission, vision, values and strategy.
+Executives at widely admired companies such as Marriott, The Container Store, Ernst & Young, Herman Miller, Nucor and Sony, as well as CEOs of successful small and midsize companies place a premium on ensuring that employees understand and support the organization’s mission, vision, values and strategy.

 What’s more, leaders of these high-performing companies are intentional about helping their employees know their role in helping their organization succeed.
 It’s the responsibility of any leader to help those who work with and for them to answer: Who will do what by when?